BenDavis71/A.I.Raid/README.md

-# A.I.Raid
+# Bill Walton
-Deploying a GPT-2 Model trained on quotes from Coach Mike Leach.
+Deploying a GPT-Neo Model trained on quotes from Bill Walton, done as a replica of A.I.
+Raid as a favor